 Cathy Coughlan is a multidisciplinary artist based in Dublin.
 Supported by The Arts Council Cathy trained as a professional dancer in the UK (1994-97) and continued her arts training with The National College of Art and Design (Fine Art 2005), where her practice, deeply rooted in dance, primarily developed through film, installation and performance.

-Cathy is currently Dance Artist in Residence at Rua Red Arts Centre, funded by The Arts Council’s DAR Award, with support from South Dublin County Council.
-It is her third residency at Rua Red since 2015.
-During this time she has collaboratively created many original works such as Non Verbal (2015) OutSide In (2015) Shift (2015) Oil&Water (2016) Trans Border (2016) Remotely Human (2017) and Raw Portraits (2018).
+From 2015 – 2019 Cathy completed 3 year long residencies at Rua Red Arts Centre, funded by The Arts Council’s DAR Award and South Dublin County Council, with Initial support through a Create Bursary Award.
+During this time she collaboratively created and produced many original works such as Non Verbal (2015) OutSide In (2015) Shift (2015) Oil&Water (2016) Trans Border (2016) Remotely Human (2017), Raw Portraits (2018) and Killing Time (2019).

 As well as creating her own work for theatre, film and gallery spaces nationwide, Cathy has produced number of performances and dance events.
 Most recently she curated|produced LAST NIGHT A DJ SAVED MY LIFE – a Symposium concerned with Men, Movement and Mental Health, for First Fortnight Festival (Europe) 2019, which featured both National and International artists making work for, with or about communities of men.
 Featured Artists included Cai Tomos, Philippa Donnellan, Matt Szczerek, Tobi Omoseto, Ailish Claffey, Prof. Des O’Neil, Jennie Moran, Catherine Young, Vukasin Nedeljkovic, John Scott, Clare Reynolds and Tony Fagan.
 Read More